Israel's El Al looks to new planes to reassert dominance

 In 2016, El Al is forecast to make $70 million to $80 million after tax, after a record profit of $106.5 million in 2015.

-"They have an advantage in terms of security and they have things other airlines don't have like defence systems on planes," said Noam Pincu, an analyst at the Psagot brokerage in Tel Aviv.
+"They have an advantage in terms of security and they have things other airlines don't have like defense systems on planes," said Noam Pincu, an analyst at the Psagot brokerage in Tel Aviv.

 "They are considered to be more safe," he said, also referring to strict pre-flight strict screening procedures at the airport and armed air marshals onboard every plane.